kk25081998/archival/README.md

 # Web Archival Tool

-A web archiving tool similar to the Wayback Machine that allows you to capture and preserve web pages with all their assets (HTML, CSS, JavaScript, images) for later viewing.
+A web archiving tool that allows you to capture and preserve web pages with all their assets (HTML, CSS, JavaScript, images) for later viewing.

-## 🚀 Features

-- **Async Web Page Archiving**: Capture complete websites with background job processing
-- **No Timeout Issues**: Archive jobs run independently without HTTP request timeouts
-- **Configurable Page Limits**: Archive up to 1000 pages per website (default: 100)
-- **Real-time Progress Tracking**: Live updates showing pages processed and assets downloaded
-- **Asset Preservation**: Download and store images, stylesheets, and scripts locally
-- **Version Management**: Maintain multiple snapshots of the same website
-- **Snapshot Viewer**: View archived pages in an iframe with full functionality
-- **Re-archiving**: Create new snapshots of previously archived sites
-- **Job Queue System**: Track active and completed archive jobs
-- **Modern UI**: Clean, responsive React interface with progress indicators

 ## Tech Stack